cmpsc100-allegheny-college/course_information/CODE_OF_CONDUCT.md

 #### Improvement `Proposal`s

 Improvements must go through a formal proposal process.
-To propose an assignment-related world improvement, citizens must use the `Improvement Proposal` template for a given GitHub repository's `Issues` which:
+To propose an assignment-related world improvement, citizens must use the `Improvement Proposal` template for a given GitHub repository's `Issues`.
+The proposal issue must:

   * responds to the templates questions/prompts
-  * is completed by the start of a lab session of a given week
+  * is completed by the assignment deadline of a given week
-  * must be approved _in writing_ by the Mayor by the end of the lab session
+  * must be approved _in writing_ by the Mayor following the deadline
     * the Office of the Mayor will provide suggestions and approval via the `Issue` filed to propose the improvement
     * must either incorporate suggested changes or provide rationale for _not_ incorporating them

 #### Improvement `Implementation`